cristicirdei/BradeBookApp/README.md

 # Some rules:
 1. Organize components in files
 2. Write responsive code
+3. Try to use rem as often as you can
-3. Create separate stylesheet for different concerns
+4. Create separate stylesheet for different concerns

 # Getting Started with Create React App